 Based on the MOS data you just generated, answer the following questions.

-(a) What is the name of the city or town for which you generated the MOS data?
-What is its four-letter station identifier?
-For example, the four-letter station identifier for Allentown, PA, is KABE.
+a.
+What is the name of the city or town for which you generated the MOS data?
+What is its three-letter station identifier?
+For example, the three-letter station identifier for Allentown, PA, is ABE.

 b.
 What were the time and date at which the NAM MOS and GFS MOS were initialized?